-The D-Link Cloud Gigabit Router N300 (DIR-636L) comes equipped with 4 Gigabit ports to provide speeds up to 10x faster than standard 10/100 ports.
-It also uses 802.11n technology with multiple intelligent antennas to maximize the speed and range of your wireless signal to significantly outperform 802.11g devices.

-With the addition of Intelligent Quality of Service (QoS), data streams are separated which helps organize and prioritize your network traffic so your video streaming, gaming, and VoIP calls run smoother over both your wired and wireless network.
+The D-Link Wireless AC1200 Dual Band Gigabit Router (DIR-860L) comes equipped with four Gigabit ports to provide speeds up to 10x faster than standard 10/100 ports.
+It also uses 802.11ac (draft) technology with multiple intelligent antennas to maximize the speed and range of your wireless signal and significantly outperform 802.11n devices.
+With the addition of Intelligent Quality of Service (QoS), data streams are separated, helping to organize and prioritize your network traffic so that your video streaming, gaming, and VoIP calls run smoother over both your wired and wireless network.